 Lexi’s Story: A Critical Early ‘Learning Link’

 Shortly after turning 1, Lexi Lee enrolled in Learning Link at Lincoln Elementary School in Santa Ana.
 Her mother, Venus, intuitively understood the important benefits of helping her little girl acquire solid early-learning skills and habits.
 Now 2, Lexi has benefited tremendously from Learning Link’s creative and holistic curriculum — and so has her mother.
-Read Lexi’s full store here.
+Read Lexi’s full story here.

 Elisea’s Story: A Nurturing Environment for All Children